-With regard to Title V violations, consideration for immunity from administrative and civil penalties afforded by the Audit Privilege Act is made on a case-by-case basis and granted only when violations are discovered during a voluntary environmental audit that exceeds the "reasonable inquiry" required by 40 CODE OF FEDERAL REGULATIONS § 70.5(d).
+With regard to Title V violations, consideration for immunity from administrative and civil penalties afforded by the Audit Privilege Act is made on a case-by-case basis and granted only when violations are discovered during a voluntary environmental audit that exceeds the "reasonable inquiry" required by 40 Code of Federal Regulations § 70.5(d).

-This presentation is intended to provide a brief overview, please consult the Audit Privilege Act and RG 173 before conducting an audit and for additional information about privileged documents, burden of proof, identification of violations in a compliance history report, and exceptions to
+This presentation is intended to provide a brief overview of the Audit Privilege Act.
+Please consult the Audit Privilege Act and RG 173 before conducting an audit and for additional information about privileged documents, burden of proof, identification of violations in a compliance history report, and exceptions to immunity.

 Who can I contact for more information about the Audit Privilege Act?
 ENFAUDIT@tceq.texas.gov